S h a r e

 An average electric vehicle with a 60kWh electric battery takes approximately 8 hours to charge from empty using a 7kW charge point.

-Most manufacturers advise against constantly charging your electric vehicle from empty to full as this process can reduce the effectiveness of the battery over time.
+Most manufacturers advise against constantly charging your electric vehicle to full as this process can reduce the effectiveness of the battery over time.
+And very few will regularly let their car go down to only a few percent, just as many won’t push the fuel remaining in a petrol tank when the orange light comes on.

 Example charging times

-Domestic charges typically offer 3.7kWh and 7kWh output.
-22kWh domestic chargers are very rare due to their three-phase technology and high install cost.
+Domestic charges typically offer 3.7kWh and 7kWh output, while 22kWh domestic chargers are very rare due to their three-phase technology and high install cost, but can be found more commonly in public car parks or workplaces.

-Rapid charging offers the fastest way of charging your electric vehicle and offers from 60 to 200 miles range in around 30 minutes.
+Rapid charging offers the fastest way of charging your electric vehicle and offers from 60 to 400 miles range in around 30 minutes, depending on car and charger.

 Charge per hour

-The range you get per charge depends on your vehicle and other factors such as temperature.
-If you’re driving in winter, your range will decrease slightly owing to the impact temperature has on battery technology.
+The range you get per charge depends on your vehicle and other factors such as temperature and driving style.
+If you’re driving in winter, your range will decrease owing to the impact temperature has on battery technology.
 In addition, colder temperatures can increase charging time.

-Small, efficient electric vehicles will be able to go further per charge than a larger, less efficient electric vehicle.
-For example, A small electric city car would ret approximately 30 miles of range per hour using a domestic 7kW charger, while an Audi e-Tron would only get 20 miles.
+Smaller, efficient electric vehicles will be able to go further per hour of charge than a larger, less efficient electric vehicle – even if the larger model has a greater battery capacity, and therefore range.
+For example, a small electric city car could get approximately 30 miles of range per hour using a domestic 7kW charger, while a large SUV would only get 20 miles.

-The primary factors that affect charging speed are as follows:
+The primary factors that affect charging speed are:

 - Size of battery